-The Eudora Welty Foundation and the Mississippi Department of Archives and History (MDAH) are pleased to announce the 2017 Eudora Welty Research Fellowship, to encourage and support research use of the Eudora Welty Collection and related materials at MDAH by graduate students.
-The fellowship seeks to nurture scholars at the beginning of their academic careers,… more »
+The Eudora Welty Foundation and the Mississippi Department of Archives and History are pleased to announce the 2021 Eudora Welty Research Fellowship, to encourage and support research use of the Eudora Welty Collection and related materials at the Mississippi Department of Archives and History by graduate students.

 By Robert M. Brennan, Georgia State University Alumnus Eudora Welty’s tightly knit short story “Where Is the Voice Coming From?” is a complexity of irony, metaphor, anger and place.
 The story is ironic because of the assassination committed by a nameless murderer in Thermopylae, Mississippi, a town named for the Battle of Thermopylae in which… more »